Get the free 5-point Gulf expat crisis checklist — delivered instantly to your inbox.

 "My husband lost his job during a restructure and we had 30 days to figure everything out - flights, school, bank accounts, shipping.
 We were doing everything from memory and WhatsApp groups.
 This guide is the thing I didn't know I needed until I was already in the middle of a crisis.
 It is now saved on every device we own."

 "Living in Riyadh you always have the quiet background awareness that things can move fast if they need to.
-I bought this guide because I wanted something I could actually hand to my wife and say: if something happens, start here.
+I got this checklist because I wanted something I could actually hand to my wife and say: if something happens, start here.
 It does exactly that.
 Clear, practical, no panic."

 Yes.
 Each major section includes UAE, Qatar, and KSA notes where rules and timelines differ.